-France’s rapid military collapse and surrender left a legacy of historical perceptions that endure 50 years on.
-For outsiders–especially the British, who could speak with the superiority of those who survived to fight again an other day–the fall of France in 1940 was viewed essentially as the harsh but logical outcome of two decades of divisive French politics.
+France’s rapid military collapse and surrender left a legacy of historical perceptions that endure more than 80 years on.
+For outsiders—especially the British, who could speak with the superiority of those who survived to fight again another day—the fall of France in 1940 was viewed essentially as the harsh but logical outcome of two decades of divisive French politics.
 This verdict, in fact, was not far from the one offered by the French themselves.

 The French historian Marc Bloch, a man of the Left who perished in the occupation, believed that the fall of France resulted from deep political and social divisions, as well as from military incompetence.
 In Strange Defeat, a powerful “]’accuse” of the late Third Republic written in the months immediately after France’s collapse, Bloch blasted the intrigues and poor planning of the politicians, the pessimism and faithlessness of the bourgeoisie, and the low productivity, selfishness, and lack of patriotism of the trade unions.
 In his view the high command, basking in the reflected glory of the victory of 1918, “failed to keep their minds supple enough to retain the power of criticizing their own prejudices.”